 Employee recognition has never been so important.
-During a period of mass employee disengagement and high turnover rates due to factors such as burnout and ineffective management, recognising the good that your people do and making them feel valued, could make a huge difference to the success of your business.
+During a period of mass employee disengagement and high turnover rates due to factors such as burnout and ineffective management, recognising the good that your people do and making them feel valued could make a huge difference to the success of your organisation.
 Especially while the competition for talent remains white hot; employee recognition is no longer a ‘nice to have’ but a ‘must have’.

 The effects of employee recognition

 Employee recognition may be the cornerstone of effective management, but it is also a crucial part of employee engagement and happiness.
 Every employee wants to feel appreciated, and recognition is one very effective way to meet those needs.